MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Italy/how-to-set-up-journal-templates-and-batches.md

 ---
     title: How to Set Up Journal Templates and Batches
     description: All European Union (EU) companies must submit Intrastat reports to the customs office, detailing their trade with other EU countries/regions for the current year.
-An Intrastat summary report is presented to the tax authorities monthly, quarterly, or yearly depending upon the company's business.

     documentationcenter: ''
     author: SorenGP